 The School received a recoverable grant from the Mater Academy Inc. totaling \$90,000 in 2015 with repayment contingent on the school subsequently meeting certain financial conditions.
 To date, management has determined that the school has not met the requirements for repayment under the grant terms.
-As of June 30, 2020, the maximum amount the School may be required to pay in the future should the school meet the requirements for repayment is \$90,000.
+As of June 30, 2021, the maximum amount the School may be required to pay in the future should the school meet the requirements for repayment is \$90,000.

-The School received recoverable grants from SLAM Inc. in 2020 totaling \$125,000 and from SLAM Foundation, Inc. (\$555,000 in 2020 and \$800,000 in prior periods) totaling \$1,480,000 to date with repayment contingent on the School subsequently meeting certain financial conditions.
-To date, management has determined that the School has not met the requirements for repayment under the grant terms.
-As of June 30, 2020, the maximum amount the School may be required to pay in the future should the school meet the requirements for repayment is \$1,480,000.
+The School received recoverable grants from SLAM Inc. of \$680,000 and from SLAM Foundation, Inc. of \$800,000, respectively in prior periods with repayment contingent on the School subsequently meeting certain financial conditions.
+As of June 30, 2021 Management determined that the School met the requirements for partial repayment under the grant terms and as a result a repayment of \$50,000 to SLAM, Inc. was included as an expense and long term payable in the current year.
+As of June 30, 2021, the maximum amount the School may be required to pay in the future should the school meet the requirements for repayment is \$1,430,000.